KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 > _Provide a summary of the application's user interface.
 Describe, from the user's perspective, the flow of the pages in the web application._

+When the application is initally opened, a user is brought to the login screen where they can input their login information if they have a preexisting account.
+If the user needs to create an account they can click the button "Create An Account" which will lead them to a serparate page that inquires for a new username, password, and email.
+Once an account is created the user gets a confirmation message and brought back to the original login screen.

+For a user that is just a volunteer, they are brought to a Homepage that contains a header with directories to logging out, the current Homepage, and Checkout.
+Below the header lies the Cupboard with the list of needs, and below that there a section labeled "Detail section".
+When a user clicks a need this view will change to display the details of that specific need.
+Below that there's a Search bar for the Cupboard, and below that is the Users funding basket.
+When adding and removing needs from a users funding basket the user remains on the same page.
+When clicking the Checkout they are brought to a separate page which displays they're current basket and prompts for confirmation.
+When confirmed user is brought to a page that relays the succes of payments and prompts them to direct a different page.

+For a user that is an admin they're also brought to a Homepage.
+The header contains directories Logout, the current Homepage, Create Tags, and Configure Account Tags.
+From top to bottem the Homepage contains the Cupboard, a Detail, Edit, and Create Needs section, and a Search needs bar.
+Same as removing and adding needs, when an admin is editing and creating they remain on the homepage.
+The Create Tags directory brings admins to a page inquiring details on the newly desired tag, and when the button "Create Tag" is hit the admin is brought back to Homepage.
+The Configure Account Tags brings admin to a page containing all current user accounts.
+When delegating tags to certain user the admin remains on the same page, with the display altering to display the current tags a user contians and all the available tags there are.
+Admin can then return to Homepage by using the Header.

 ### View Tier
 > _**[Sprint 4]** Provide a summary of the View Tier UI of your architecture.
 > Describe the types of components in the tier and describe their
 > responsibilities.
 This should be a narrative description, i.e. it has
 > a flow or "story line" that the reader can follow._

+The Entierty of our UI Lies in app.
+Within the App there are 2 main components, the Header (being the RouterLink), and the home-view.
+The home-view from top to bottom is made up of the Cupboard, Search bar, and funding-basket.
+The Search bar and the funding-basket both contain a list of need-buttons that when clicked open up to the need-detail, which lies in the Cupboard along with the entire collection

 > _**[Sprint 4]** You must  provide at least **2 sequence diagrams** as is relevant to a particular aspects
 > of the design that you are describing.  (**For example**, in a shopping experience application you might create a